darshan-gittygit/project-1-tasks/Project 1 Assignment/Darshan-Sai-Naath-task1/browser-analysis.md

 - Websites with **more dynamic or media-heavy content** naturally make more requests and take longer to load.
 - **TLS encryption** adds a small delay during the handshake but is essential for privacy and integrity.
-- **TTFB (Time To First Byte)** is a strong indicator of server responsiveness — a shorter TTFB means faster backend performance.
+- **TTFB (Time To First Byte)** is a strong indicator of server responsiveness and a shorter TTFB means faster backend performance.
 - Understanding these phases is important for VPN or dVPN projects because every stage (DNS lookup, connection, transfer) can be affected by routing and encryption overhead.

 ---